rayanwaked/quisine/Quisine/README.md

 │       ├── MealViewModel.swift
 │       └── MealView.swift
 ├── Components/
+│   ├── CheckboxComp.swift
 │   ├── FilterComp.swift
+│   ├── FeatureComp.swift
+│   └── RowComp.swift
+├── Launch/
+│   ├── LaunchScreen.storyboard
-│   └── FeatureComp.swift
+│   └── LaunchView.swift
 └── Assets/
 ├── Sizes.swift
 └── Assets.xcassets
 ```

-## Main Components
+## Overview of Major Files

 ### QuisineApp.swift
 The main entry point of the application, setting up the app structure and initial view.

 ### ContentView.swift
-The root view of the application, currently displaying the HomeView.
+The root view of the application, managing the display of LaunchView, OnboardView, and HomeView based on the app state.

+### Onboard Module
+- **OnboardViewModel.swift**: Manages the state for the onboarding process, tracking current page and completion status.
+- **OnboardView.swift**: Guides new users through the app's features with multiple pages of information.

 ### Home Module
 - **HomeModel.swift**: Defines the `MealList` struct and `MealListDataManager` for fetching dessert meals from the API.
-- **HomeViewModel.swift**: Manages the state and business logic for the home view.
+- **HomeViewModel.swift**: Manages the state and business logic for the home view, including meal filtering.
 - **HomeView.swift**: The main view displaying a list of dessert meals, including featured items and a scrollable list.

 ### Meal Module